-It might sound clichéd but I do believe that we’re representing the next generation, the future of the British design scene.
+It might sound clichéd but we do believe that we’re representing the next generation, the future of the British design scene.
 Not in a contrived, self fulfilling or egotistic way.
 Just in terms of sentiment, in terms of our evolution within the industry, in terms of our collective beliefs.
 We’re very humble in this respect.

 For us, we’ve never been too concerned about ‘the industry’ or getting caught up in the hype, it’s more of a question of ‘being’, finding a place within the society in which we live in and committing to achieving our goals and our aspirations.
-Our own personal ambitions have been caught up in the last twelve years of building this brand, something that we feel is very much still in its infancy.
-We’re representing a voice, standing up alongside our peers, a handful of young British brands who occupy a similar place in the market and are appealing to a cohort of designers who are now succeeding in their careers too and occupying senior positions within some of the most renowned practices.
+As directors, our own personal ambitions have been caught up in the last fifteen years of building this brand, something that we feel is very much still in its infancy.
+We’re representing a voice, standing up alongside our peers, a handful of young British brands who occupy a similar place in the market and are appealing to a cohort of designers who are now succeeding in their careers too and occupying senior positions within some of the most renowned design practices.

 It is these people who are the ones who really engage with, they’re the folk who understand why we do what we do, what our brand and our culture stand for, because like us, they share similar aspirations and influences.
-Music, fashion, popular culture, technology, travel, it’s all in there; we’re just bottling it up into a brand that happens to develop beautiful products.
+Music, fashion, popular culture, technology, travel, it’s all in here; we’re just bottling it up into a brand that happens to develop beautiful products.
 We have been beating this drum for over a decade now and the words of Bizz Stone, founder of Twitter, really resonate:

 ‘It takes ten years to become an overnight success’.